Table of Contents

 Gross motor movements are those which require the work of large muscles.
 For example, many large muscles of the legs are used when walking, squatting, and standing.
 Fine motor movements are those which require the work of intricate smaller muscles.
 Many small muscles in the hand are used when writing, grasping and pinching.
 Smaller muscles of the upper body are also used during crawling, reaching, and pulling up.
 Toys and activities which encourage both gross and fine motor movements are best for children of any age.

 There are also ways to encourage movement in infants who have not yet progressed to this milestone.
 Tummy time is important because it involves time spent on the stomach while on a mat or the floor.
 This allows infants to build core strength in the stomach and back which encourages head lifts to interact.
 Next is any activity which encourages upper body movement, as this is best for infants who are crawling.
-Toddlers who are now standing should engage in activities which increase their ability to explore another dimension of their environment.
+Toddlers who are now standing should engage in activities that increase their ability to explore another dimension of their environment.

 There are many ways to encourage a child’s ability to learn, play, explore, and grow in healthy ways.
 It is important to consult a doctor with specific concerns about your child’s development and functioning.